artefactual/atom-docs/dev-manual/env/vagrant.rst

 This guide will setup a new Oracle `VirtualBox
 <https://www.virtualbox.org/>`__ virtual machine with AtoM installed on your
 computer.
-It works works on most operating systems, including MacOS X, Linux, Windows, FreeBSD and others.
+It works on most operating systems, including MacOS X, Linux, Windows, FreeBSD and others.
 If you can install these and have at least 2048Mb RAM to spare you should be good.